 From the early human cultures to the advanced civilization we live in today, it seems that listening to stories has always had a very important role.
 Stories are a way we used to transfer knowledge from one person to another, and from one generation to another.
 And are what we use to explain things we didn’t really understand.
 They are what we use today to make it easier for us to understand complicated things.
 We wouldn’t be where we are today, as humans, if it weren’t for stories.
 So it doesn’t come as a surprise that we hardwire to like them.

-Some industries trade in stories pretty straightforwardly.
+Some industries, trade-in stories pretty straightforwardly.
 The literary industry, the movie industry, and the video game industry have all found ways to bank on our propensity to seek out stories we will enjoy.
 Other industries use stories and storytelling in other ways.
-In marketing and advertising, storytelling is all about creating a context for products or services that make them come to life from their prospective customers’ perspective.
-Simply put. it allows brands to make their products seem like real, three-dimensional things people can easily imagine having in their lives.
+In marketing and advertising, storytelling is all about creating a context for products or services that make them come t-o life from their prospective customers’ perspective.
+Simply put.
+It allows brands to make their products seem like real, three-dimensional things people can easily imagine having in their lives.
 If this seems easier said than done, and sometimes it might actually be that way, here are four tips for anyone looking to use storytelling in their ad or marketing copy.

 Tell the Company’s Story

 Companies and brands have stories.
-The stories don’t have to particularly interesting, and some might have parts that are better left untold.
+The stories don’t have to be particularly interesting, and some might have parts that are better left untold.
 But the path from a business idea to its realization is a story, and it’s a story customers might appreciate reading.

 Stay Consistent in Your Messages

-That being said, some really big companies used storytelling in times of crisis to quickly shift focus from their troubles or even completely rebrand themselves.
+That being said, some really big companies use storytelling in times of crisis to quickly shift focus from their troubles or even completely rebrand themselves.
 Sharp turns in storytelling have their place, but that place is not when business is as usual.